A simple yet efficient algorithm for multiple kernel learning under elastic-net constraints: Elastic-net constrained MKL problem

 \subsection{Lower bound and stopping condition}

-Establishing a lower bound on the optimal value of the cost function \eqref{eq:GMKL} provides a non-heuristic stopping criterion for the two-step block coordinate descent algorithm.
+Establishing a lower bound on the optimal value of the cost function \eqref{eq:GMKL} provides a non-heuristic stopping criterion for the outer iterative algorithm, \ie the two-step block coordinate descent method.
 Following \citep{yang_efficient_2011}, the lower bound is found as the minimum over $\kcoeffs$ of the dual form of \eqref{eq:GMKL}:

 where $\alphaSVM$ is the vector of dual coefficients of the composite SVM problem.
 In Yang \etal \citeyearpar{yang_efficient_2011}, this bound is obtained as part of the cutting-plane method used for the optimization of the kernel weights.
 The method proposed here takes a radically different approach as it finds the point $\kcoeffssollb$ where the minimum of \eqref{eq:dual} is attained as the solution of the elastic-net constrained linear program: